umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-7-to-8/index.md

 * A clean Cloud project running the latest version of Umbraco 8 with **at least 2 environments**

 :::note
-We strongly recommend having at least 2 environments on the Umbraco Cloud project.
+We strongly recommend having at least 2 environments on the Umbraco 8 project.

 Should something fail during the migration, the Development environment can always be removed and re-added in order to start over on a clean slate.
 :::